-Knows When to Call it
+Knowing When to Call it Quits With Mediation

 The use of these strategies will put you in the best position to maximize the value of your case at mediation.
 When both the attorney and the insurance adjuster know that the case will eventually reach a similar conclusion anyway, the adjuster is more likely to present a reasonable offer.If you have been injured and are having trouble getting the money you need for your damages, call us today for a free case evaluation.
-We can be reached by calling 727-451-6900 or by contacting us on our website.
+We can be reached by phone at 727-451-6900 or contact us on our website.
 We look forward to meeting with you.